Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: Improvements to NITRATES

 \subsection{Computational Cost and Run Times}

 As previously mentioned, this search has a relatively high computational cost.
 To complete the LLH optimization for a single time bin across the entire FOV (ignoring position seeding) takes $\approx$ 500 CPU hours.
 This increases approximately linearly with the number of time bins and decreases linearly with the fraction of the FOV that passes the position seeding.
 A typical search with an obvious signal may have two time bins and 20\% of the FOV that pass the seeding resulting in $\approx$ 200 CPU hours needed.
 The search is usually run on 100 cores, which means this would take about 2 hours to process (ignoring the time it takes to run the seeding and waiting in the cluster's queue).
 In practice the run time has significant variability since some bursts may have up to 6 time bins and $\approx$ 50\% of the sky that pass the seeding, resulting in run times closer to 8 hours.
-The search is embarrassingly parallelizable, and could be made significantly faster with access to any of: more CPU compute nodes, access to more storage to allow precomputing more forward models ($\sim10$ TB would be required) since the computational cost is dominated by constructing these forward models and not by the likelihood computation, or optimization of the code for use on GPUs.
+The search is embarrassingly parallelizable, and could be made significantly faster with access to any of: more CPU compute nodes, access to more storage to allow precomputing more forward models ($\sim10$ TB would be required) since the computational cost of constructing these forward models is on the same order of the likelihood computations, or optimization of the code for use on GPUs.